FGNM-Method/fgnm/README.md

 # Fast Gradient Non-sign Methods
 This is the Tensorflow code for our paper Fast Gradient Non-sign Methods.
+Subsequent code will be updated [here.](https://github.com/yaya-cheng/FGNM)

 In our paper, we give a theoretical analysis of the side-effect of 'sign' which is adopted in current methods, and further give a correction to 'sign' as well as propose the methods FGNM.